Pablo-Arias/STIM/README.md

 brew install ffmpeg opencv libsndfile cmake autoconf automake swig
 ```

 To install STIM, I recomend using conda package manager and git for this installation of STIM.
-Replace PATH_TO_STIM_FOLDER with your STIM path.
+Replace STIM_FOLDER with the path to the STIM folder.
 Clone the source folder somewhere safe in your computer — where it will live forever witout being moved:
 ```
-cd PATH_TO_STIM_FOLDER
+cd STIM_FOLDER
 git clone https://github.com/Pablo-Arias/STIM.git
 ```